TripCu/ai-hotkey/README.md

   - `OVERLAY_WIDTH` in pixels for text wrapping
 - Clipboard shortcut:
   - `CLIPBOARD_KEY` (default `\`) sends whatever is on the clipboard straight to the model.
+- Notes integration:
+  - `NOTES_PATH` (optional) can point to a folder containing Obsidian/Markdown notes.
+The backend will surface the most relevant snippets in each prompt to improve contextual answers.

 You can override the default model per request by including `"model": "..."` in the JSON payload.